Fix Modem Drivers problems

 What can I do to fix Modem Driver problems?

 You can fix Modem Driver errors via the Device Manager or by using a reliable Driver Management Tool.
-The latter is a fast and reliable way of fixing and preventing driver-related issues.
-With a single click of the mouse, your Driver Management Tool updates the drivers for all installed hardware devices.
+The latter can be a fast and reliable way of fixing and preventing driver-related issues.

 Troubleshooting modem driver problems manually is a lengthy process.
 If you have the driver disc available, you can uninstall and reinstall the modem drivers.
 To achieve this in Windows XP, perform the following steps: